Bar & Court Admissions

-Kelly Hagemann is a senior associate in M&R's Orange County office, where she focuses her practice on regulatory and litigation matters in the health care and insurance industries.
-Ms. Hagemann has successfully navigated numerous commercial disputes, counselling a diverse group of health care providers, ranging from physicians to substance abuse treatment facilities and laboratories.
-She also advises health care and insurance industry clients faced with regulatory investigations and accusations.
+Kelly Hagemann is a senior associate in M&R's Orange County office, where she focuses her practice on litigation and regulatory matters in the health care industry.
+Kelly has successfully navigated numerous commercial disputes, counselling a diverse group of health care providers, ranging from physicians to substance abuse treatment facilities and laboratories.
+Likewise, she advises health care clients faced with regulatory investigations and accusations.

 Having litigated and arbitrated several actions against payors who have failed to adequately reimburse out-of-network providers, Kelly has also co-chaired several trials to verdict or judgment, including cases involving breach of contract, regulatory violations, and professional negligence.
-In addition, she often counsels substance abuse treatment providers with regards to: reimbursement; payor audits; usual, customary and reasonable (UCR) rates; medical necessity; marketing arrangements; and industry referrals.
-In addition, she helps facility owner/operators and their laboratories with facility licensing, administrative hearings, and the development of fraud and abuse compliance programs and procedures, litigating in state and federal courts where necessary.
+In addition, she often counsels substance abuse treatment providers with regards to usual, customary and reasonable (UCR) rates, reimbursement, payor audits, medical necessity, marketing arrangements, and industry referrals.
+In addition, Kelly helps facility owner/operators and their laboratories with facility licensing, administrative hearings, and the development of fraud and abuse compliance programs and procedures, litigating in state and federal courts where necessary.

-Ms. Hagemann regularly advises providers on compliance with applicable federal and state regulations, including the Affordable Care Act, Medicare, Medicaid and Medi-Cal, Knox-Keene, the Stark Act, the Anti-Kickback Act, the corporate practice of medicine, HIPAA, HITECH, and the Confidentiality of Medical Information Act.
+In terms of regulatory matters, Kelly regularly advises providers on compliance with applicable federal and state regulations, including the Affordable Care Act, Medicare, Medicaid and Medi-Cal, Knox-Keene, the Stark Act, the Anti-Kickback Act, the corporate practice of medicine, HIPAA, HITECH, and the Confidentiality of Medical Information Act.
 She assists with facility acquisitions, including legal due diligence and regulatory work, as well.